 - a failure by firms and supervisors to see the overall picture;

-- inadequate capital requirements in respect of banks' trading books (as well as capital arbitrage); and
+- inadequate capital requirements in respect of banks' trading books (as well as capital arbitrage between the trading and banking books); and

 - deficiencies in respect of the treatment of securitisations.